willic3/pylith/examples/strikeslip-maxwell-2d/README.md

 This example is the first in a set of simulations where we try different time stepping schemes with adaptive time stepping.
 All of these simulations use a refinement level of 2, and displacement basis order of 2.
-They are meant to be compared to the higher resolution reference model (step05).
+They are meant to be compared to the higher resolution reference model (step05 or step15).
 This one uses Crank-Nicholson with adaptive time stepping.

 To run the example: